edivaldolluisb/ClearVueLogBook/stage1_context/interviews/interview2.md

 ## Task Overview

 **What task is the user trying to accomplish?**
-Purchase a new pair of glasses online while ensuring a good fit and style.
+Finding a stylish and professional pair of glasses online with confidence in their fit.

 **What are the main pain points or difficulties they experience?**

--   Complicated checkout process.
+-   Lack of confidence in online purchases due to limited try-on options.
--   Difficulty in understanding return policies.
+-   Uncertainty about frame sizes matching their face.
--   Limited virtual try-on features.
+-   Not enough visual examples of people wearing the glasses.

 **Are there any workarounds or strategies they currently use?**

--   Reads multiple customer reviews before purchasing.
+-   Visits physical stores first to try frames before purchasing online.
--   Prefers to buy in-store if unsure about fit.
+-   Compares multiple websites for best prices.

 ---